chrismoutray/fuzzy-octo-adventure/readme.md

 > npm -g install karma
 ```

-> The karam package may fail to install if it needs python to do a **node-gyp rebuild**
+> The karam package may fail to install if it needs python to do a **node-gyp rebuild**.
-> Install python v2 into `C:\Program Files\Python27` https://www.python.org/getit/windows/
+> So install python v2 into `C:\Program Files\Python27` https://www.python.org/getit/windows/.
-> the try the following
+> Then try the following

 ```
 > set PYTHON=C:\Program Files\Python27\python.exe